analysiscenter/nbtools/nbtools/nbstat/README.md

     * processes that do not use NVIDIA devices, sorted by starting time.
 Note that those processes are shown only with verbosity level >=1.

 ## Usage examples
 Using plain **nbwatch** is enough to monitor your usual ML applications.
-In some situations, following snippets can be helpful:
+In some situations, though, following snippets are helpful:

 * `nbstat .*.ipynb` — to show only Jupyter Notebooks.
 * `nbstat -v`, `nbstat -V` is immensely helpful for `multiprocessing`-related debugging.
     * Adding `--show pid ppid` can be nice to navigate through large number of processes.

 ## Using as a Python library
 Sometimes, it is desired to get **nbstat** / **devicestat** information as a Python object to parse it manually.
-You can learn how to do it in the [tutorial]().
+You can learn how to do it in the [tutorial](!!.).